Treasures of South Africa: Featuring Rovos Rail

 Day 10 — Thornybush Game Reserve

 Drive from Thornybush Game Reserve to Hoedspruit for the flight to Johannesburg.
-After a late morning arrival in Johannesburg, enjoy lunch followed by an afternoon tour of Soweto Township.
-The tour will drive past the homes of Nelson Mandela, Winnie Mandela and Desmond Tutu.
-Afterwards, drive to Kliptown, for a tour of a local youth project and tree planting ceremony.
-Overnight at the 54 on Bath Hotel.
+After a late morning arrival, enjoy lunch followed by an afternoon tour of Soweto Township.
+The tour will drive past the homes of Nelson Mandela, Winnie Mandela, and Desmond Tutu.
+Afterward, drive to Kliptown, for a tour of a local youth project and plant a tree to commemorate your Smithsonian Journeys visit.
+Spend the night at the deluxe 54 on Bath Hotel.
 (B,L)

-Transfer to the Johannesburg International Airport for the flight to Victoria Falls.
-Motor to the Victoria Falls Hotel.
-Victoria Falls is located on the border of Zambia and Zimbabwe where the Zambezi River plunges over 300 feet into the basalt gorges and mist below.
-An afternoon excursion visits the falls, one of the seven natural wonders of the world.
+Transfer to the Johannesburg International Airport for the 1½-hour flight to Victoria Falls and the deluxe Victoria Falls Hotel.
+Victoria Falls is located on the border of Zambia and Zimbabwe, where the Zambezi River plunges 300 feet into the basalt gorges and mist below.
+An afternoon excursion will take you to explore the falls, one of the Seven Natural Wonders of the World and a UNESCO World Heritage site.
 (B)

 Day 14 — Victoria Falls

-Arrive Frankfurt, and connect to trans-Atlantic flights to the U.S.
+FlexAir participants board a flight to Johannesburg and connect to the flight to Frankfurt, Germany.
+Arrive Frankfurt, and connect to transatlantic flights to the U.S.